RenegadeMinds/testbed/Atomic Transactions.md

 And we can see the `value` has sent the sword from Alice to Bob.

 However, our atomic transaction is only in the mempool so far.
 We need to mine at least 1 block to give it at least 1 confirmation.
+It doesn't matter whether the Bob or Alice node mines the next block.
+Here Bob mines a new block.

     xaya-cli -regtest generatetoaddress 1 cVuy5TLydBa2aqGZ3VMW73XX3fFyTYweMx

 Which returns a block hash: